brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-03.md

 while in England.
 It has been a matter of some speculation as to whether Dumbledore and Grindelwald ever spoke to one another prior to their fateful battle.
-Considering their styles of magic, I myself wouldn't be surprised if they hadn't done more than just discussed the weather."*
+Considering their styles of magic, I myself wouldn't be surprised if they hadn't done more than just discussed the weather.*"

 So Toure had been right.
 They had been friends, fellow explorers, lovers?
 And then it had all come apart.
 They had tried to destroy each